Searching for superconductivity in doped triangular lattice Kitaev magnets

 \textit{Discussion.---} We have explored the possibility of SC in the doped Kitaev model on the triangular lattice, a paradigmatic example of a strongly correlated metal with bond-anisotropic exchange interactions.
 While parton MFT finds large regions of the phase diagram containing topological SC, our tensor network simulations instead uncover emergent spin-charge modulated stripe orders at weak doping which give way to a strongly correlated metal at larger hole doping, with $d$-wave SC emerging in the presence of strong additional attractive interactions.
+These results demonstrate the resilience of spin-stripes, such as seen in \cite{Xie2024}, upon doping.
+Future work can better explore the fate of these states upon approaching the $2$D thermodynamic limit.

-In future, it would be valuable to confirm our results using complementary numerical techniques such as variational Monte Carlo and exact diagonalization.
-Another important direction would be to extend our study to incorporate all symmetry-allowed exchange terms and further neighbor couplings.
-In closing, we suggest that experiments on electron and hole doping of NaRuO$_2$ and other triangular Kitaev magnets \cite{Ortiz2023, Razpopov2023, Bhattacharyya2023} would be of immense value to search for the predicted spin-charge modulated stripes and unconventional superconductivity.
+Our study also indicates the importance of kinetic magnetism must be explored in frustrated triangular magnets as well as other lattice geometries \cite{Glittum2025}.
+An important future direction would be to extend our study to incorporate all symmetry-allowed exchange terms and further neighbor couplings.
+Such studies may also benefit from exploring the limit of large $t/K$ where the kinetic effects may be explored in greater detail.
+Future work may also refine the boundaries of superconductivity upon improving the initial MPS ansatz with other numerical methods \cite{Xu2024} In closing, we suggest that hole doping of triangular magnets with antiferromagnetic Kitaev terms, such as NaRuO$_2$ \cite{Ortiz2023, Razpopov2023, Bhattacharyya2023} even if it has other exchange terms, would be of immense value to search for the predicted spin-charge modulated stripes and unconventional superconductivity.
+This work should also serve as impetus for materials discovery to search for new systems exhibiting dominant bond-anisotropic AFM Kitaev interactions on the triangular lattice.

 \textit{Acknowledgments.---} We thank A. Bose, S. Divic, E. M. Stoudenmire, L. Devos, and A. Feuerpfeil for helpful discussions.
 VUMPS calculations were performed on top of ITensors.jl \cite{ITensor2022}.
-We acknowledge support from the Natural Sciences and Engineering Research Council (NSERC) of Canada.
+We acknowledge support from the Natural Sciences and Engineering Research Council (NSERC) of Canada via Discovery Grant RGPIN-2021-03214, and an NSERC Alliance Catalyst Quantum Grant ALLRP 592615-23.
 A.H. acknowledges support from a NSERC Canada Graduate Research Scholarship (CGRS-D).
 The Flatiron Institute is a division of the Simons Foundation.
+This research was enabled in part by support provided by Compute Ontario (computeontario.ca) and the Digital Research Alliance of Canada (alliancecan.ca).